tjmcewan/coffeecalc/tutorial.ruby.md

 end
 ```

-And run with:
+And back in your terminal, run with:

 ```
-ruby app.rb
+$ ruby app.rb
 ```

 View at: [http://localhost:4567](http://localhost:4567)